2000 French Grand Prix: Post-race

 After the race, Coulthard's overtaking manoeuvres on Michael Schumacher drew much media attention.
 Coulthard accused Michael Schumacher of unsporting behaviour and dangerous driving, saying: "I had a clean run at Michael on the outside and equally I felt he drove me wide.
 You could say he has the right to do that because he has track position.
 I'm not arguing against that.
 I just don't think Michael is very sporting."
 Michael Schumacher later denied any misconduct, citing a similar incident at the 1999 Japanese Grand Prix in which Coulthard pushed him wide with no objections raised.
 He also admitted to not seeing Coulthard's hand gesture.
 Coulthard sought clarification with the FIA over such overtakes, with a source from Formula One's governing body commenting: "It was hard racing – they are racing drivers aren't they?"
 When asked by a journalist if Coulthard's gesture was unsporting and gave young racing fans the wrong impression, Mercedes' head of motorsport Norbert Haug replied: "You don't understand, in motor-racing, that is a traditional gesture used to indicate to the driver ahead that you intend to overtake him in one lap's time."
 According to GrandPrix.com, Coulthard's overtake showed that he "is ready to stand up to Michael and is not afraid of what will happen if Michael does not lift."

 FIA president Max Mosley stated that Michael Schumacher's single swerving action at the start of the race was "more of a convention" agreed upon by drivers rather than a formal regulation, adding: "They are all grown men at the height of their profession.
 However, where we would get involved is if the move was totally outrageous and deemed to be dangerous."
 Coulthard said he interpreted the regulations to mean that a driver intentionally going across the track to block another racer deserved a penalty or disqualification.
 He stated that he would raise the subject at the drivers' meeting prior to the following but not with Michael Schumacher directly.
 The consequence of the drivers' meeting was that Michael Schumacher would be allowed to continue swerving to protect the race lead at the start of Grands Prix after an agreement that would have resulted in a ban on such tactics was not reached when Ralf Schumacher supported his brother.

-The race resulted in Coulthard closing the World Drivers' Championship gap to Michael Schumacher to 12 championship points.
+The race resulted in Coulthard closing the World Drivers' Championship gap to Michael Schumacher to 12 championship points because of Schumacher's retirement from the race.
 Häkkinen remained third, six championship points clear of Barrichello.
-Fisichella remained in fifth place.
+Fisichella remained in fifth.
 McLaren's one-two finish cut Ferrari's lead in the World Constructors' Championship to six championship points.
 Williams had gained two championship points on Benetton but were still one championship point behind.
 Jordan maintained fifth place with 11 championship points, with eight races remaining in the season.